badgeir/llmio/README.md

 ## Get Involved 🎉

 Your feedback, ideas, and contributions are welcome!
-Feel free to open an issue, submit a pull request, or start a Discussion.
+Feel free to open an issue, submit a pull request, or start a discussion to help make `llmio` even better.